 Crosley studied creative writing and attempted a novel when she first graduated which she describes as “pretty terrible” but it’s clear The Clasp was not merely written on a whim or because the opportunity presented itself.
 Crosley says: “I wanted to write a book that was bigger than people sitting around in Brooklyn musing about their lives, and it’s such a relief to just be able to make things up.
 It’s comes with its own baggage, you’re beholden to every decision you make, but it is pretty nice to be able to have something as it is because I said so.”
-Having said that, Crosley has no desire to leave essays behind: “People keep talking about taking the leap to fiction but it wasn’t like non-fiction was some guy I was dating until the real thing came along, I’ve not abandoned it.”
+Having said that, Crosley has no desire to leave essays behind: “c, I’ve not abandoned it.”

 Picture: Caitlin Mitchell